theodoremoreland/MovieIon/README.md

 ## Run on Docker

 Firstly, confirm that Docker is installed and running.
 Next confirm that no other application is using port `5000` as port `5000` is needed for the Flask server.
-If you need to run Flask on an alternative port, you can modify the last line in the `application/application.py` file.
+If you need to run Flask on an alternative port, you can modify the last line in the `application/application.py` file and the ports in the `docker/docker-compose.yml` file.

 Open terminal at root of this project then move into docker/ directory: